Hachikoi-the-creator/Rick-Morty-vite-react/readme.md

 # todo:
 - change console logs, in SearchBar.jsx for a modal, that shows the error :D

+# Done
 - move all the reducer TICC logic to utils
 - remove the X button when card renders in favourites

-# Done
+- better dir management in publid dir (svg & imgs)
+- add custom 404 page
-- Updated thumbnail
+- Updated thumbnail w
 - login form is way too wide in fullscreen
 - unknown status is to opaque
 - dead status is not as bright as alive status bar